vital-ultrasound/ai-echocardiography-for-low-resource-countries/source/PRETUS_Plugins/Plugin_fourchdetection/README.md

 	--fourchamberdetection_showassistant 0/1 [ type: BOOL]	whether to show the AI assistant (1) or not (0) (Default: 1)

 ```

-To run the plug-in, you need to specify a video (or real time input).
+* Run the plug-in, where you need to specify a video (or real time input).
 For instance:
 ```
 $ ./launcher_pretus.sh -pipeline "videomanager>fourchamberdetection>gui" --videomanager_input ~/data/VITAL/echo/01NVb-003-004-1lus.mp4 --videomanager_loop 1 --fourchamberdetection_nframes 5
 ```
 producing a GUI as shown below:
 ![pretus](art/pretus-echo.gif)